-- 2 Click on the printer that you want to install. - 3 Click Launch Application on the External Protocol Request dialog box to proceed with the installation of the printer. - 4 (Optional) To avoid future prompts to launch external protocol links, select the Remember my choice for all links of this type check box.
+- 3 Click Launch Application on the External Protocol Request dialog box to proceed with the installation of the printer. - 4 (Optional) To avoid future prompts to launch external protocol links, select the Remember my choice for all links of this type check box.